Louis Vuitton Just Acquired The World’s Second Largest Diamond

 Advertisement

-The diamond purchase marks LV’s official foray into high-end jewelry (though past LV campaigns have featured actors Sophie Turner and Michelle Williams in the brand’s “accessible fine” jewelry).
-And according to Bloomberg, LV also recently tapped a new head jewelry designer: Francesca Amfitheatrof, formerly of Tiffany & Co.
-The jewelry brand itself was also just acquired by Louis Vuitton’s parent company, LVMH, in November 2019.
+The diamond purchase marks LV’s official foray into high-end jewellery (though past LV campaigns have featured actors Sophie Turner and Michelle Williams in the brand’s “accessible fine” jewellery).
+And according to Bloomberg, LV also recently tapped a new head jewellery designer: Francesca Amfitheatrof, formerly of Tiffany & Co.
+The jewellery brand itself was also just acquired by Louis Vuitton’s parent company, LVMH, in November 2019.

-Michael Burke, the chief executive of Louis Vuitton, told The New York Times, “Nobody expects us to put such an emphasis on high jewelry.
+Michael Burke, the chief executive of Louis Vuitton, told The New York Times, “Nobody expects us to put such an emphasis on high jewellery.
 I think it will spice things up a bit.
 Wake up the industry.”
-In conversation with the Financial Times, Burke also said that the fine jewelry market is “the biggest potential we have right now.”
+In conversation with the Financial Times, Burke also said that the fine jewellery market is “the biggest potential we have right now.”

 Louis Vuitton just bought the second-biggest rough diamond ever found.
 Ever.
 Coming so fast after @LVMH bought Tiffany, this pretty much symbolizes their ambitions when it comes to jewelry, dontcha think? https://t.co/hX9SumDeBH— Vanessa Friedman (@VVFriedman) January 16, 2020